SabauEduard/VroomFood/README.md

 to them and mark them as delivered.
 Restaurant owners can add their Restaurants and update the menu.

 ## New update!
+* Drivers can now refuse to deliver an order!
 * The app now supports reading and writing objects to CSV files!
+* The app now has an audit system that keeps track of all the actions performed by the users!

 ## Possible actions for each user type are listed below:
 1. All users